dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 of a compromised key or misissued certificate, especially for the vast majority of clients that do not have access to complete revocation data.

-Every time someone finds a new way to trick a certification authority into issuing a weak key that violates the baseline requirements, CAs and root programs participating in the CAB Forum are obligated to treat it as a formal incident.
+Every time [someone][hanno] finds a new way to trick a certification authority into issuing a weak key that violates the baseline requirements, CAs and root programs participating in the CAB Forum are obligated to treat it as a formal incident.
 This is a massive waste of time, for something that effectively has no security impact on the web as a whole, beyond the subscriber who made the